In this article

 Drinking alcohol can worsen the side effects of Lexapro or other antidepressants, including drowsiness and dizziness because alcohol can also cause these side effects.

 Many mental health issues and alcohol use disorder can occur concurrently.
-Some of the most common conditions that often occur with alcohol use disorder include depression, bipolar disorder, and obsessive-compulsive disorder (OCD).
+Some of the most common conditions that often occur with alcohol use disorder (AUD) include:

 Alcohol use can cause psychiatric symptoms associated with mental health disorders, including erratic behavior, aggression, depression, anxiety.